ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 __4-5 Aug, 2023: Maintenance for Electrical Power Upgrades__

 * HPCC staff will be performing maintenance work on Aug 4-5 that will require servers to be shut down.
-During this Objectives for this event include electrical reconfiguration of PDUs, GPFS storage upgrades, and a system upgrade to Rocky Linux 8.8.
+  Objectives for this event include electrical reconfiguration of PDUs, GPFS storage upgrades, and a system upgrade to Rocky Linux 8.8.